Efficient photon-pair emission from a nanostructured resonator and its theoretical description: Introduction

 Despite these advances, nanostructured SPDC sources still face fundamental challenges.
-Most notably, there is a lack of quantitative description for the key emission properties, including directionality, spectral features, and the generation efficiency.
-Moreover, a comparison is missing between theoretical predictions and experimental measurements.
-This hinders systematic device optimization, resulting in low generation efficiencies.
+Most notably, there is a lack of a quantitative description of their key emission properties, including directionality, spectral distribution, and the generation efficiency.
+Moreover, a comparison between theoretical predictions and experimental measurements is still missing.
+This has hindered systematic device optimization, resulting in low generation efficiencies.

 In nanostructured systems, a large number of interdependent variables determine the properties of photon-pair emission.
-These include the spatial distribution of the pump electric field inside the nonlinear material, the second-order susceptibility tensor \(\chi^{(2)}\), the presence of multiple resonant modes at the signal and idler frequencies, and their mutual interference.
+These include the spatial distribution of the pump electric field, the second-order susceptibility tensor \(\chi^{(2)}\), the presence of multiple resonant modes at the signal and idler frequencies, and their mutual interference.
 As a result, emission properties such as directionality and spectral response cannot be adequately described within the traditional analytical frameworks of nonlinear quantum optics~\cite{klyshko2018photons, sorensen2025simple} and are typically accessible only through full-wave electromagnetic numerical simulations.
 In this context, most theoretical studies have relied on the correspondence between SPDC and the sum-frequency generation (SFG)~\cite{parry2021enhanced, jin2021efficient, liu2024efficient, mazzanti2022enhanced}.
 Although this approach is widely adopted, it provides limited physical insight into the underlying modal interactions, makes the reconstruction of the full angular and spectral emission cumbersome, and, while it has been experimentally validated in waveguides \cite{lenzini2018direct}, its validation in nanoresonators and metasurfaces remains only partial.
 More recently, a theoretical framework based on Green’s functions expanded in terms of quasi-normal modes (QNMs) has been developed and applied to SPDC in a single nanoresonator \cite{poddubny2016generation, weissflog2024nonlinear}; however, this theory has mainly considered idealized scenarios, neglecting effects such as the presence of a substrate or collection into a single-mode fiber (SMF).
-Moreover, it has not been compared with experiment.
+Moreover, it has not yet been benchmarked against experimental results.